erickveil/ProgrammingNotes/Kotlin/Kotlin When Statement.md

    }
    ```

-2. **Checking Against Multiple Values**: You can check a value against multiple possible matches in a single line.
+2. **Checking Against Multiple Values**: We can check a value against multiple possible matches in a single line.

    ```kotlin
    when (x) {